dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data (experimental!)

 Labeled data is convenient for human meaningful documentation, lightweight extensibility of data models, and commutative structure.
-Many modern programming languages have built-in support for labeled products and sums - aka records and variants.
-Awelon provisionally supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label` where labels must be syntactically valid words.
+Most modern programming languages have built-in support for labeled products and sums - aka records and variants.
+Awelon provisionally supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label`.
+Modulo the prefix character, each label must be syntactically valid as a word.
 Effectively, a record works like this:

         [[A] :a [B] :b [C] :c] .c == [C] [[A] :a [B] :b] [A] :a [B] :b == [B] :b [A] :a      (labels commute)